 The individual presentation and group discussions for the Unit 1 speaking and listening non-examination assessment will be filmed / recorded.
 Pupils will be advised of specific topics and time slots.
-(January 2017) External exams - summer 2017.
-There will be opportunities to resit GCSE Language to improve grades in year 11.
+(July 2018) There will be opportunities to resit GCSE Language to improve grades in year 11.